tjtanjin/react-chatbotify-docs/docs/introduction/bot_options.md

 - `chatHistoryButtonStyle`: Styles for the chat history button.
 - `chatHistoryButtonHoveredStyle`: Styles for the chat history button when hovered.
 - `chatHistoryLineBreakStyle`: Styles for the chat history line break.
+- `chatMessagePromptStyle`: Styles for the chat message prompt.
+- `chatMessagePromptHoveredStyle`: Styles for the chat message prompt when hovered.
 - `footerStyle`: Styles for the chatbot footer.
 - `loadingSpinnerStyle`: Styles for the loading spinner.